dockerTools.buildImage

 In this blog post, we discuss (through a prototype) how all of these points could be improved.

-Stop creating layer tarballs
+Stop creating layer tarballs Link to heading

 Instead of building layers as tarballs, the idea is to build an artifact which describes a container layer with a list of Nix store paths.
 So, Nix would build a JSON file referencing store paths (with some metadatas).
 At runtime, instead of pushing the layers to a container registry, we would have to create a tar based on this JSON file and push this tar stream to the registry.